 A lovely peaceful walk between the two East Ayrshire villages of Stewarton and Dunlop.
 After a short section through Lainshaw Woods the remainder of the walk uses quiet single track roads before an optional de-tour through the Millennium Woodland Nature Park in Dunlop.
 There are a few hills on this route, the reward being stunning views across to the Isle of Arran, Ailsa Craig and north to Ben Lomond if it is a clear day!

-Both villages are easily accessible by train on the Glasgow-Kilmarnock-Carlisle line and I have therefore made this a station-to-station route, beginning at Stewarton Rail Station.
+Both villages are easily accessible by train on the Glasgow-Kilmarnock-Carlisle line and I have therefore made this a station-to-station route, beginning at Stewarton Rail Station and ending at Dunlop Rail Station.
 My recommendation is to walk one way and hop on the train to return to the start.
 There is also a bus service between Stewarton and Dunlop.
-If you prefer to drive then try parking at Stewarton Sports Centre (KA3 3DN) and picking up the route on Kilwinning Road.

 WALK REPORT: 5TH APRIL 2021